inganathijacobs/Python-Fundamentals-2025/Day 17/01_databases.md

 6. Performance
    1. you can fine tune how you ask for something (query optimisation)

+# SQL VS NOSQL

+- sql- stores it in table
+- nosql->stores it as files/documents

+## RELATIONAL:

+-

+# NOSQL

+- radis captures things in RAM

 # SQL

 - is not case sensitive